 I like living in London, but I love daydreaming here!”

 A Passion for Transport

-“Call me sick all you want, but I actually love the public transport system in London.
-You guys just don’t have anything to compare it to and I do.
+“Call me sick all you want, but I love the public transport system in London.
+You guys don’t have anything to compare it to, and I do.

 Right now, I can get on the Tube and whoosh off to my destination in a heartbeat.
-Now imagine living in a city that’s almost as old as London – the narrow streets designed for horses and all that – but doesn’t have any underground transport.
-Getting to work and back was a real pain for me at home, especially during the summer.
+Now imagine living in a city almost as old as London – the narrow streets designed for horses and all that – but no underground transport.
+Getting to work and back was a real pain at home, especially during the summer.

 What you have here is a marvel of engineering.
 I don’t get why everyone always complains about the Tube.
 Viva la underground!”

 – Stacy J.